tomlurge/converTor/docs/avro.md

     - datastructures are easier to constructs when building the record
     - is more performant

-Conclusion: with **constructor**s we'll have better performance and less trouble coding but with **builder**s we'll have more type safety and better handling of defaults.
+Conclusion: **constructor**s provide better performance and simpler code but **builder**s offer more type safety and better handling of defaults.

 ##  e.g. Torperf descriptors